harsicha/VConnect/README.md

 # VConnect
-A chat web application using Node/Express and React.
+A chat web application using Node/Express, React and MongoDB.\
 Features:
 1. Friends Management
 2. Authentication